 6. After the installation is complete, leave the unit 24 hours to let any silicone to fully set before use

-Ones everything is in place and you're ready to go, spanner in hand, the first obstacle you'll face is the tray or tub base to the shower itself.
-First port of call is to fully connect and ensure the watertight connection of the trays trap and waster pipe.
-Ensure all rubber gaskets and fittings are tight and well fitted, it might be an idea to pour some water into the trap or fill the tub to ensure there are no drips at this stage as it's easier to access.
-Second, is to fully level the tray or tub via the adjustable legs.
-Check, check and check again, having the tub fully level is essential to the rest of the build to not only ensure its stands straight and upright but also to ensures all connections are made whilst the individual components are without any gaps and are 'sitting' as they should be.
+The second is to fully level the tray or tub via the adjustable legs.
+Check, check and check again, having the tub fully level is essential to the rest of the build to not only ensure its stands straight and upright but also to ensure all connections are made whilst the individual components are without any gaps and are 'sitting' as they should be.

 DOOR FRAME AND GLASS: